Why Rallyvite Rocks Fun Things to Do Organize

 Phillips Gallery, established in 1965, is Utah's original contemporary art gallery and frame shop located at 444 E. 200 S. in Salt Lake City.
 This gallery offers a rich environment perfect for meeting up with friends who appreciate modern art.
 Visitors can explore a diverse range of contemporary artworks along with carefully curated exhibitions, featuring local and regional artists.
 The gallery balances an intimate setting with a professional atmosphere, making it ideal for both casual art lovers and serious collectors.
 Beyond the impressive art displays, Phillips Gallery also provides framing services, adding a practical element for those looking to preserve or enhance their art pieces.
 The gallery’s operating hours are convenient, open Tuesday through Friday from 10 am to 6 pm, Saturdays from 11 am to 4 pm, and by appointment on Sundays and Mondays, offering flexibility for visitors.
 Its central location in Salt Lake City makes it a vibrant cultural hub, encouraging community engagement and dialogue about contemporary art.
 These features collectively make Phillips Gallery an excellent destination for social and artistic gatherings.

-Here's what people think of Phillips Gallery
+What people think of Phillips Gallery, based on reviews

 As of recent, Phillips Gallery holds a 4.8-star rating based on 104 reviews.